maksimdrachov/zephyr-rtos-tutorial/docs/2-introduction/rtos-basics.md

 ## Why do I need an RTOS?

 An RTOS is rarely a requirement; however, as you start to increase the functionality of your embedded applications, it becomes increasingly harder to do everything within one single main loop and some interrupt routines.
 Usually the next level of complexity is some kind of state machine, where the output of your electronic device changes depending on this (internal) state.
 This however only gets you so far.
-For example, what if you need to be able to operate multiple complex inputs and outputs simultanously?
+For example, what if you need to be able to operate multiple complex inputs and outputs simultaneously?
 A good example could be an TCP/IP connection, over which you'll be receiving some kind of data which then has to be used to operate a robotic arm, control an electric motor, send out a signal...
 It quickly becomes clear that a new level of abstraction is required to not drown in the complexity that would be required to implement something like that.
 This is where an RTOS steps in.

 ## What makes Zephyr different from other RTOS's?